 Achievements

-- Major advocate for universal childcare, paid leave, and expanded healthcare access
+- Major advocate for student debt relief, universal childcare, and expanded social insurance programs.

 Controversies